 - First you will apply the ports over the crack, it is how the polyurethane is transferred into the crack.
 They are placed approximately every 10 inches starting at the bottom of the crack working your way up.

 - Next you will apply a “surface seal” to the wall.
 Most “surface seals” or “epoxy pastes” will set up in 30 minutes (hence the quick repair time).

-- Once that has set up and cured, you will then injection the polyurethane into the wall.
-Starting at the lowest port on the crack and leaving all ports open, you will inject the polyurethane until it starts oozing out of the port above it.
+- Once that has set up and cured, you will then inject the polyurethane into the wall.
+Starting at the lowest port on the crack and leaving all ports open, inject the polyurethane until it starts oozing out of the port above it.
 Once it starts oozing out, plug the port you are on and move up to the next one.